Roger Dale Stafford

-Roger Dale Stafford (November 4, 1951 – July 1, 1995) was a convicted serial killer executed for the 1978 murders of the Lorenz Family and six employees of a Sirloin Stockade restaurant in Oklahoma.
+Roger Dale Stafford (November 4, 1951 – July 1, 1995) was an American convicted serial killer and mass murderer executed for the 1978 murders of the Lorenz family and six employees of a Sirloin Stockade restaurant in Oklahoma.
 Stafford never acknowledged his guilt, but Stafford's wife, Verna, implicated him in a total of 34 murders in seven different states.

 Crimes

-Stafford began his killing spree on January 12, 1974, by killing 20-year-old Jimmy Earl Berry, a student at the University of North Alabama, working as an assistant manager at a McDonald's restaurant in Muscle Shoals, Alabama.
+On January 12, 1974, Stafford killed 20-year-old Jimmy Earl Berry, a student at the University of North Alabama, working as an assistant manager at a McDonald's restaurant in Muscle Shoals, Alabama.
 Berry was shot four times and the perpetrator robbed the restaurant of US$1,390.00.
-This crime remained unsolved until four years after the incident, when Stafford and his brother Harold were implicated by Dale's wife, Verna.
-Stafford was never prosecuted for Berry's murder because of the Oklahoma murder convictions.
+This crime remained unsolved until four years after the incident, when Stafford and his brother Harold were implicated by Stafford's wife, Verna.
+Stafford was never prosecuted for Berry's murder due to later murder convictions in the state of Oklahoma.

-He continued on with his murder spree along with his wife, Verna, and brother, Harold, on June 22, 1978.
-His wife flagged down the Lorenz family on the side of Interstate 35 near Purcell, Oklahoma, when Melvin Lorenz, 38, his wife, Linda, 31, and their son, Richard, 12, were traveling to North Dakota for the funeral of Melvin Lorenz's mother.
+On June 22, 1978, Stafford, aided by his wife Verna and brother Harold, robbed and killed the three-person Lorenz family on the side of Interstate 35 near Purcell, Oklahoma.
+Verna flagged down the family's car, containing Melvin Lorenz, 38, his wife, Linda, 31, and their son, Richard, 12, who were traveling to North Dakota for the funeral of Melvin Lorenz's mother.
 After the Lorenz family stopped to help, Stafford then robbed and murdered the entire family.

-Three weeks later on July 16, he murdered six employees at a Sirloin Stockade restaurant in Oklahoma City during a robbery.
+Three weeks later on July 16, Stafford murdered six employees at a Sirloin Stockade restaurant in Oklahoma City during a robbery.
 The victims were 17-year-old David Lindsey, 16-year-old David Salsman, 17-year-old Anthony Tew, 15-year-old Terri Horst, 43-year-old Louis Zacarias and 56-year-old Isaac Freeman, all of whom were shot to death.